Table of Contents

 We’ve prepared a summary of each of Maxwell’s laws to give you a jumpstart, refresher, or a reference guide — whatever you need today.

 If you want to get the most out of our free training, bookmark this guide.
 Work on a different law every month.
-Each week reflect on how you can become a stronger leader in regards to the law that you’re concentrating on.
+Each week reflect upon yourself using different reflection models on how you can become a stronger leader in regards to the law that you’re concentrating on.
 Over time, the small changes you make will add up.

 1. Law of the Lid